Particle Physics without Accelerators

 This module handbook serves to describe contents, learning outcome, methods and examination type as well as linking to current dates for courses and module examination in the respective sections.

-PH1378 is a semester module in German or English language at Bachelor’s level which is offered in winter semester.
+PH1378 is a semester module in German or English language at Master’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.